Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

 - **RMSE**: 0.0886
 - **MBE**: -0.0022

+# Residual Plot
+Below is the residual plot:

+<iframe
+  src="assets/residuals.html"
+  width="750"
+  height="500"
+  frameborder="0"
+></iframe>

+The residual plot indicates that the model does not have much bias, as the residuals are scattered randomly around zero with no clear pattern.

 ### Model Interpretation

 - **R² Scores**: Both the **training** and **test** R² scores are very high (around 0.931), indicating that the model explains a significant proportion of the variance in the vision score predictions.
 This represents a **substantial improvement** over the baseline model.